BradleyCodeU/bradleycodeu.github.io/_wd/objects/WebGLBouncySphere.md

   - create an object to keep track of the sphere's x, z, xSpeed, and zSpeed.

 Note: You will need to use [push and pop](https://p5js.org/reference/#/p5/push).
 Use push when you want to begin a new shape, translate to the correct position, rotate the shape as needed, set the fill color, draw the shape, then pop.
 Repeat those steps for the next shape.

+### If you have already completed 1 or more Computer Science classes...

+Create an array that can store multiple objects.
+It starts out as an empty array.
+Use the p5js [keyPressed() function](https://p5js.org/reference/#/p5/keyPressed) to add a new object to the array each time the space key is pressed.
+Don't worry about detecting collisions between objects.